ONSdigital/eq-questionnaire-validator/README.md

 ### Running against eQ Runner

-Also once you have Validator running it can be used to run against eQ runner (`https://github.com/ONSdigital/eq-questionnaire-runner`).
+Also once you have Validator running it can be used to run against eQ Runner (`https://github.com/ONSdigital/eq-questionnaire-runner`).
-If you have runner spun up you can from within the root of runner run:
+If you have eQ Runner spun up you can from within the root of eQ Runner run:
 ```shell
 make validate-test-schemas
 ```
-This script will run Validator on the test runner schemas.
+This script will run Validator on the test eQ Runner schemas.

 ### Running the Ajv (server) version of Validator